 Questions 60-62: PROJECT NEED (UP TO 5 POINTS) asks the sponsor to describe the need for this project.
-This section is the project sponsor's opportunity to demonstrate to the internal advisory committee the project's merit.
+This section is the project sponsor's opportunity to demonstrate to the internal advisory committee why this project is needed in your community.